membrane/api-gateway/distribution/examples/loadbalancer-1-basic/README.md

     http://localhost:9010/clustermanager/up?host=localhost&port=4002

     This will create another node.
+You won't get a response to this call from membrane.

 12. Open the URL